cabrerahector/wordpress-popular-posts/readme.txt

 == Frequently Asked Questions ==

 * *I'm getting "Sorry.
 No data so far".
 What's up with that?*
 Chances are that no one has seen your posts / pages yet.
-If you're logged in into wp-admin, your views are not counted either since you're the site's administrator.
+If you're logged in into wp-admin, your views are not counted since you're the site's administrator.
+Additionally, if you're a previous user of Wordpress Popular Posts you might want to check [this thread](http://wordpress.org/support/topic/352693#post-1361288) for a more detailed explanation.

 * *I'm unable to activate the "Display post thumbnail" option.
 Why?*
 You should check that: your host is running **PHP 4.3+**; the **GD library** is installed and enabled by your host; your "wordpress-popular-posts/scripts/cache" directory **exists** and is **writable**; there are images on your posts.

+* *Can I embed my most popular posts in any other ways than via sidebar widgets?*
+Yes.
+You have two other ways to achieve this: via **shortcode** (so you can embed it directly on your posts / pages), or via **template tag**.

 * *What are the parameters that the get_popularpost() template tag accepts?*
 You can find a complete list of parameters via wp-admin > Settings > Wordpress Popular Posts under the section "What attributes does Wordpress Popular Posts shortcode [wpp] have?".

 * *Does your plugin include any css stylesheets?*
-Yes, *but* it's empty.
+Yes, *but* there are no predefined styles (well, almost).
 It's there for you to style your most popular posts list as you like.
 You might need an expert for that if you don't know html/css, though.

 * *Would you help me style my list, please?*
 For a small donation, sure why not?